 We made the Front page of the Daily Freeman September 23, 2024!

-Our Exhibit of Historic Photos of the Totems and Le Chalet Indien was on display at the Catskills Visitor Center this Summer!
+Our Exhibit of Historic Photos of the Totems and Le Chalet Indien was on display at the Catskills Visitor Center!

 Our installation at the Catskill Visitor Center (CVC) in Mt.
 Tremper was up from July 1 through August 15th, 2024.
 It featured historic photos and vintage postcards of Emile Brunel's signature sculpture and statuary and of Le Chalet Indien in its heyday.
 It enticed CVC visitors to Brunel Park to experience the sculptures firsthand, as they are now, 80+ years after Emile erected them.
 Hearty thanks to the @catskillcenter for inviting us to exhibit and to @katiepalm for helping make this happen!